Patricia Crawford Research Award in HistoryÂ * [F27304]

 (2) The selection committee must include at least one male and one female member.

-6.(1) The scholarship is awarded to the applicant who, in the opinion of the selection committee, best demonstratesâ€”
+6.(1) The award is granted to the applicant who, in the opinion of the selection committee, best demonstratesâ€”

 (a) the merit of the proposed program of expenditure and its relevance to the applicantâ€™s research program as a whole; and